cpauliat/my-terraform-aws-examples/13b_AWS_demo_VPC_RDS_aurora_mysql_serverless_v1/README.md

 ## Notes

 - Database password is randomly generated and displayed in Terraform output
-- Aurora cluster provides high availability with automatic failover
-- Reader instances can be used for read-only workloads
-- Database is accessible only from within the VPC for security
+- Aurora Serverless v1 automatically scales based on demand
+- Database pauses when idle to minimize costs
-- Perfect for production-like MySQL workloads requiring high availability
+- Perfect for development, testing, and variable workloads
-- Consider Aurora Serverless for variable workloads
+- Consider migrating to Aurora Serverless v2 for production workloads
-- Monitor costs as Aurora provisioned instances run continuously
+- Serverless v1 is deprecated and not recommended for new deployments